KonuTech/kaggle-tabular-playground-series/README.md

 # kaggle-tabular-playground-series-jan-2022

-- Your submission scored 7.06230, which is an improvement of your previous score of 7.84657.
-Great job!
+- Your submission scored 6.07244, which is an improvement of your previous score of 7.06230!

 # kaggle-tabular-playground-series-dec-2021